bcbi/REDCap.jl/README.md

 ## Syntax
 Every REDCap API method is available as a function that supplies certain required parameters and checks user inputs for validity.
-Type and coherency checks are quite strict, which prevents certain user errors that can be difficult to diagnose with the REDCap's error messages.

 Function arguments are named after RECap method parameters.
 These are passed as named arguments and take values with intuitive types, with a few exceptions to note: